notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   ![](../images/BillingAlarms_CloudWatch.PNG)

+- This is the monitoring aspect of our billing
-- **Billing data metric is stored in CloudWatch us-east1**
+- **Billing data metric is only stored in CloudWatch us-east-1**
 - Billing data are for overall **worldwide** AWS costs
 - It's for actual cost, not for projected costs
 - Intended a simple alarm (not as powerful as AWS Budgets)
+- Helpful to send you an email notification in case you go over a certain threshold
+- In the image you can see, threshold set to 70$ and when it went over you received an email notification

 ## AWS Budgets

-- Create budget and **send alarms when costs exceeds the budget**
+- Create budget and **send alarms when costs exceeds the budget or when forecast exceeds the budget**
-- 4 types of budgets: Usage, Cost, Reservation, Savings Plan
+- 4 types of budgets: These are under customized budgets
+  - Usage Budget
+  - Cost Budget - Recommended
+  - Reservation Budget
+  - Savings Plans Budget
 - For Reserved Instances (RI)
-  - Track utilization
+  - it can track utilization
   - Supports EC2, ElastiCache, RDS, Redshift
 - Up to 5 SNS notifications per budget
 - Can filter by: Service, Linked Account, Tag, Purchase Option, Instance Type, Region, Availability Zone, API Operation, etc...